 Returning to 15s after the Olympics, she was awarded with a full-time professional EPS contract in September 2016 and was part of the squad that reached a second successive World Cup final in 2017, starting against New Zealand.

-A foot injury caused her to miss the start of the 2017/18 season where she moved back into the sevens programme on a full-time basis.
+A foot injury caused her to miss the start of the 2017/18 season where she moved back into the England Sevens programme on a full-time basis.

-When not contracted to England Rugby, she is a PE teacher.
-Gloucester-born Natasha was educated at Dean Magna Community School, Hartpury College and Bath University.
+Gloucester-born Natasha was educated at Dean Magna Community School, Hartpury College and Bath University and when she's not contracted to England Rugby she is a PE teacher.

 41 points – 6T, 1C, 3PG.